tenzintsundueb/literacy-trends-in-india/README.md

 ### dataset:
 The dataset includes literacy rate statistics obtained from secondary sources, primarily the <b>Census of India</b>.
 To maintain consistency with governmental data, the analysis focuses on post-independence literacy figures from 1951 to 2011.
 As per the latest report by the <b>National Statistical Office (NSO)</b>, India’s average literacy rate stood at 77.7% in 2021.

-### toi-article/
+### news-article/
 The ARIMA(1,2,2) model predicted India’s literacy rate for 2026 to be 80.9%.
-This project was submitted on 27th May 2025, and a Times of India article published on 3rd June 2025 reported a matching literacy rate of 80.9% based on a Periodic Labour Force Survey (PLFS)—validating the model’s real-world relevance.
+This project was submitted on 27th May 2025, and multiple news articles published on 3rd June 2025 reported a matching literacy rate of 80.9% based on findings from the Periodic Labour Force Survey (PLFS)—further validating the model’s accuracy and practical applicability.